joffreykern/joffreykern.github.io/_posts/2017-06-01-how-to-build-dotnet-core-project-with-vs-code.md

 EndGlobal
 ```

-So my problem was : I want to use .sln to aggregate my .csproj, but how can I used them with VSCode ?
-And don't tell me : "Well, you open Visual Studio 2017, you add you project, and you close it...".
-No No No No !!!
+So my problem was: I want to use .sln to aggregate my .csproj, but how can I used them with VSCode ?
+And don't tell me : "Well, you open Visual Studio 2017, you add your project, and you close it...".
+No No No No!!!

-The other point of this post is : Can I have the same experience on VSCode ?
+The other point of this post is: Can I have the same experience on VSCode ?
 Intellisense, Debugging, Add Nuget Packages, Run Unit Tests...
 Is it possible to have thoses features on VSCode ?
-I'll spoil you but : Yes !
+I'll spoil you but: Yes!

 ## <a name='CreateasolutiontemplatewiththeCLI'></a>Create a solution template with the CLI